glouppe/info8010-deep-learning/lecture5.md

 class: middle

-While it makes sense in principle to compute the gradient exactly,
+While it makes sense to compute the gradient exactly,
 - it takes time to compute and becomes inefficient for large $N$,
 - it is an empirical estimation of an hidden quantity (the expected risk), and any partial sum is also an unbiased estimate, although of greater variance.